vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 }
 {% endhighlight %}

- As shown in the following screenshot, the actual values are translated directly into the columns of the output table, so there's no need to process the JSON.
+ The following screenshot shows how to configure the MQTT data source on the Peakboard side.
+We use a data path to access the information inside the JSON.
+The actual values are translated directly into the columns of the output table, so there's no need to process the JSON.
 The data source does it automatically.

 ![image](/assets/2024-10-17/050.png)